kumarshantanu/cambium/README.md

 [Mapped Diagnostic Context (MDC)](http://www.slf4j.org/api/org/slf4j/MDC.html) and [clojure/tools.logging](https://github.com/clojure/tools.logging).

-Your log event should not be restricted to a generic text, e.g. `Registration failed`.
-It should also be able to capture and emit relevant log attributes (JSON example below, there could also be other formats):
+A log event should not be restricted to a generic text, e.g. `Registration failed`.
+It should also be able to capture and emit associated log attributes (JSON example below, there could also be other formats):

 ```json
 {"message": "Registration failed",